adamtait/ciao/README.md

 changes reflected in /etc/hosts.
 Adding this feature would require watching the file for changes, probably using a file watcher.

-I use [watchman](https://facebook.github.io/watchman/) elsewhere and think it's a well-designed tool.
 However, it wasn't worth the effort to get sudo to work without a tty session available (watchman runs without one).